 Airline pilots do it.
 Military pilots do it.
 Private pilots do it.
 JetBlue does it.
 Alec Baldwin tried to do it.
 Why can’t we do it?
 Use electronic items during take off and landing?

-What we’re reading: Scoot set to take off in June, FAA says space tourism set for takeoff by 2014, US Airways/AA merger might make sense
+No frills Scoot by Singapore Air set to take off in June, FAA says space tourism set for takeoff by 2014, US Airways/AA merger makes sense

-What we’re reading: Averting disaster-NWA Flight 85, Air Berlin joins oneworld, SeatGuru introduces iPhone app
+Video of averting disaster-NWA Flight 85, Air Berlin joins oneworld, SeatGuru introduces an iPhone app